CIDRAM/Docs/readme.en.md

 - References to the reasons for the block event and some basic, related debug information.
 - The user agent of the blocked request (i.e., how the requesting entity identified itself to the request).
 - A reconstruction of the identifier for the resource originally requested.
-- The reCAPTCHA state for the current request (when relevant).
+- The CAPTCHA state for the current request (when relevant).

 *The configuration directives responsible for this type of logging, and for each of the three formats available, are:*
 - `general` -> `logfile`